lucas7788/LuckyNumber/README.md

 ### contracts
 luckynumber1.py is the original contract.

-luckynumber2.py is the improved version of luckynumber1.py, but the problem that the invocation fee of ```endCurrentRound``` is still so high.
+luckynumber2.py is the improved version of luckynumber1.py.
+But the problem that the invocation fee of ```endCurrentRound``` is so high still exists.

 luckynumber3.py is the vertion after some rules are modified in order to decrease the invocation fee of ```endCurrentRound``` method.